 30%

-We hike hard uphills in each jacket and assess moisture build-up, clamminess during effort, and how quickly the jacket recovers when activity level drops.
+We weigh reported moisture build-up, clamminess during effort, and how quickly each jacket recovers when activity level drops.

 Layering Performance